erwinqxy/TelePet-Bot/README.md

 | `/playPet` |  <to be filled> | You can use /playpet to play with your pet |

-## How we built it
+## How we built it 👷🏻
-The backend is written in Python, with  <credits>

-Database: We used google sheets API to store pet information for each group chat.
+The backend is written in Python, with OpenCV2 Haar Cascade pretrained [haarcascade_frontalface_default.xml](https://github.com/opencv/opencv/tree/master/data/haarcascades) .
+Refer [here](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html) for the OpenCV2 documentation.
+For APIs, we worked with [Tiktok API](https://dteather.com/TikTok-Api/docs/TikTokApi.html) to pull Tiktok videos, [gspread](https://docs.gspread.org/en/latest/) to set up a working database to store the pet information for each group chat in google sheets.

 ## Challenges we ran into
 - JF decided to play dota and sleep